-First and foremost, the best thing you can do in an emergency is not panic!
-Of course this is a lot easier said than done, but it’s incredibly important to remain calm and act cautiously.
-Assess the situation and ask yourself whether there’s anything you can do straight away or is it crucial to get to the vet immediately?
+When you are faced with a pet emergency, the first thing you should do is… stop panicking!
+Easier said than done we know, but it’s important to remain calm and act with care and caution.
+Consider the situation and ask yourself whether there’s anything you can do straight away, or is it crucial to get to a vet immediately?

-As a veterinary practice, some emergencies we normally come across are:
+As vets, some emergencies we normally come across are:

 - Road Traffic Accidents (RTAs), bleeding, open wounds and broken bones

 - Bloat (GDV)